 1. Choose Natural Cleaning Ingredients

 For many people, one of the hardest old habits to kick is that of using harsh, toxic cleaning chemicals and personal hygiene products.
 Today, we have been conditioned to believe that it is necessary to use a different type of "soap" for everything, for example, body soap, hand soap, dish soap, laundry detergent, floor cleaner, etc. In reality, most of our different "soaps" are actually better termed as "detergents," which are usually made from a base of sodium laurel sulfate, which acts as a surfactant.
-"Surfactant" is a term that refers to a substance that lowers the surface tension of water, making molecules of dirt more slippery and easier to remove.
-(1) However, these cleaning products usually are mildly to extremely toxic (often with added carcinogenic preservatives), and can cause health problems upon consistent exposure and be persistent in the environment.
+Surfactant is a term that refers to a substance that lowers the surface tension of water, making molecules of dirt more slippery and easier to remove.
+However, these synthetic cleaning products usually are mildly to extremely toxic (often with added carcinogenic preservatives), and can cause health problems upon consistent exposure (and have difficulty biodegrading in the environment, leading to groundwater and soil contamination).

 Besides naturally-produced Castille/Marseille soaps such as Dr. Bronner's, other green cleaning ingredients include baking soda, white or apple cider vinegar, ethyl alcohol, lemons, herbal essential oils, and citric acid.